timhowgego/Aquius/README.md

 });</script>
 ```

-**Caution:** The only function guaranteed to remain accessible is `aquius.init()`.
-The current externally exposed function structure is a work in progress.
+*Tip:* Aquius can also be [used as a stand-alone library](#here-queries): `aquius.here()` accepts and returns data objects without script loading or user interface.
+Alternatively, Aquius can be built into an existing Leaflet map object by sending that object to `aquius.init()` as the value of [Configuration](#configuration) key `map`.

 ## Limitations

 * Aquius is conceptually inaccessible to those with severe visual impairment ("blind people"), with no non-visual alternative available.
 * Internet Explorer 9 is the oldest vintage of browser theoretically supported, although a modern browser will be faster (both in use of `Promise` to load data and `Canvas` to render data).
 Mobile and tablet devices are supported, although older devices may lag when interacting with the map interface.
-* Aquius is written in pure Javascript, automatically loading its one dependency at runtime, [leaflet](https://github.com/Leaflet/Leaflet).
+* Aquius is written in pure Javascript, automatically loading its one dependency at runtime, [Leaflet](https://github.com/Leaflet/Leaflet).
 Aquius can produce graphically intensive results, so be cautious before embedding multiple instances in the same page, or adding Aquius to pages that are already cluttered.
 * For now, there is no automated method of constructing Aquius' datasets: Aquius was built to understand Spain, which is still largely devoid of [electronic interchangeable data](https://transit.land/feed-registry/?country=ES).
 The current dataset format is described in the [Data Structure](#data-structure) section below, and eventually a GTFS converter might get written.
 * What works in Spain might become more technically problematic should the whole of Europe be deposited into one unfiltered dataset.
 As is, a 2010-era computer mapping every rail service from Madrid takes about 50ms to do the calculations and another 50ms to map the result, which can then lag slightly when moved.

 ## Known Issues

-Aquius is a work in progress, especially in the (dis)organisation of its code.
-Some issues may be fixed, others are likely to remain as is.
 This section tries to explain the reasoning behind particular quirks.

 ### General